stevesouth/next-auth-react-native-expo/README.md

 1. start the next auth app and the expo app

 Note.
 To test this properly you should deply the next app to a public url.
 Vercel is the easiest way to do this.

+Attempt 2

+1. Reqest csrf / codeChallenge in react native (via fetch)
+1. Pass through to expo auth session
+1. Redirect back to next auth instead of react native
+1. Pass token back to react native

+As the core request and code to token exchange need to use the same redirect uri, the next attempt was to redirect back to the next auth url.
+If this worked, the final step would have been to pass back the token to the react native side.

+The problem with this approach seems to be that fetch and the browser do not share cookies.
+So when I redirect back to next auth the state and verifier cookies are missing.
+This

+Attempt 3

+Next attempt will be to do the full flow in the expo browser, and finally redirect back to the native app.
+This is probably most correct in any case, it just means less reuse of the code that already exists.